tanya-ivanova/Softuni-Library/README.md

 Clicking on the Add book button will take you to the Add book form which is pre-filled with the information stored in Google Books API for this specific book.

+Then click on Add book to save the book in the App or click on Cancel to get back to Search in Google.

 ## Edit page

 If you are the owner of a book or you are admin, you can click on the Edit button in the Details page for that specific book.